-Noah’s Ark Children’s Hospice is a community-based hospice service providing support for children and young people with life-limiting or life-threatening conditions and their families in the Central and North London boroughs of Barnet, Camden, Enfield, Haringey and Islington, and Hertsmere.
+Noah’s Ark Children’s Hospice is a community-based hospice service providing support for children and young people with life-limiting or life-threatening conditions and their families in the North and Central London boroughs of Barnet, Camden, Enfield, Haringey and Islington, and Hertsmere.

 The children we work with have a range of conditions and often have very complex needs.
 Our services aim to help the children, their siblings and parents make the most of the time they have together, and we continue to support the families after bereavement.